whitevanillaskies/whitebloom/docs/whitebloom.md

 - **Renderer-agnostic.** The schema contains no UI framework metadata.
 No React Flow internals, no viewport state, no selection state.
 The CoreData could be consumed by a completely different third party platform, just like multiple apps can open .PSD or .FBX files.
 - **Stable across versions.** Changing the renderer is an x.5 upgrade.
 Changing the schema is a breaking change.
 Get this right first.

-### Directory structure
+### Workspace structure

+A **workspace** is a directory containing a `.wbconfig` file.
+The presence of `.wbconfig` is what makes a directory a workspace — it is the workspace root marker.
+Workspaces can contain any number of boards, or none at all.

 ```
-project/
-  board.wb.json        # The board manifest — entry point for humans and agents
-  board.inbox.json     # Agent proposal queue — reviewed and resolved by the user
+my-project/
+  .wbconfig              # Workspace manifest — presence of this file defines the workspace root
+  research.wb.json       # A board (any name, any number of boards per workspace)
+  sprint-planning.wb.json
+  research.inbox.json    # Per-board agent proposal queue (sits alongside its board)
-  blossoms/            # Bloomable assets, one file each
+  blossoms/              # Workspace-wide bloomable assets, shared across all boards
     schema-1.json
-    research.md
-    procedure-1.json
-  res/                 # External assets — images, videos, spreadsheets, docs
-    diagram.png        # Files that originate outside whitebloom and open in native apps
+    research-notes.md
+  res/                   # Workspace-wide external assets, shared across all boards
+    diagram.png
     photo.jpg
     .thumbs/             # Auto-generated low-res previews (internal, not committed)
     .inbox-snapshots/    # Pre-edit snapshots for binary asset diffs (internal, not committed)
 ```

+**Opening a workspace.** Two entry points, one app:
+- Open `.wbconfig` → load workspace, show workspace home (board list), no board open.
+- Open `*.wb.json` → find `.wbconfig` in the same directory, load workspace, open that board.

+An empty workspace (no boards) is a valid and intentional state — it is the default for a new workspace.

+**Inbox naming.** Each board has its own inbox: `<board-stem>.inbox.json` alongside its board file (e.g. `research.inbox.json` for `research.wb.json`).

 The `.wb.json` extension signals "Whitebloom board" while remaining parseable by any JSON tool.
-The `blossoms/` directory contains only assets that bloom into editors.
-The `res/` directory contains media referenced by nodes.
+The `blossoms/` and `res/` directories are workspace-level — assets are shared across all boards in the workspace.
+A node on any board can reference any asset in the workspace.

 ### Board schema